Tip van Bootz: Introduction

 Tip van Bootz was launched by the Bootz distilling company in 1931 to compensate for the declining sales of its top product Orangeade Triple Sec.
-With purchasing power of Dutch consumers gradually decreasing, Bootz needed an affordable product to get through the economic crisis of the 1930s.
+With the purchasing power of Dutch consumers gradually decreasing, Bootz needed an affordable product to get through the economic crisis of the 1930s.
 What distinguished Tip van Bootz from other cheap spirits and liqueurs was that it had a brand name and a distinctive bottle.
 This white glass bottle was flat and rectangular shaped with slightly rounded corners and a graceful collar between the body and the neck.
 Furthermore, the Bootz distillery did not shy away from advertising.
 The introduction campaign centered on the meaning of the brand name and the brand label, that showed an image of the Amsterdam Stock Exchange building (the famous Beurs van Berlage).
 The advertisement text ran: "A tip after trading hours is only worth something if it is a Tip from Bootz."

 Limerick campaign

 From January 1937 to January 1961 – with an interruption from December 1944 to June 1947 – Tip van Bootz was advertised in a very remarkable way.
 Consumers could send in limericks to the Bootz distillery.
-Weekly or biweekly the best limericks were published in small front-page newspaper ads, provided of course that they would mention the brand name Tip van Bootz.
+Weekly or biweekly, the best limericks were published in small front-page newspaper ads, provided of course that they would mention the brand name Tip van Bootz.
 The result of this long-running advertising campaign was that Dutch people during the mid 20th century strongly associated limericks, as a form of verse, with the brand Tip van Bootz.
 Due to its orange colour Tip van Bootz was a huge success in the first post-war years, when Dutch consumers embraced anything that reminded them of the reinstated royal House of Orange-Nassau.